dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm takes in a `sourceDocument`, an array of `beaconIds`, and a `didUpdateInvocation`.
-It retrieves `beaconServices` from the `sourceDocument` and calls the Broadcast DID Update Payload algorithm corresponding the type of the Beacon.
+It retrieves `beaconServices` from the `sourceDocument` and calls the [Broadcast DID Update Attestation] algorithm corresponding the type of the Beacon.
 The algorithm returns an array of `signalsMetadata`, containing the necessary data to validate the Beacon Signal against the `didUpdateInvocation`.